Ääntäminen

 - In a parliament, the part of the house assigned to the members, as opposed to the viewing gallery.

-- Hence, the right to speak at a given time during a debate or other public event.
+- (by extension) The right to speak at a given time during a debate or other public event.

 - (nautical) That part of the bottom of a vessel on each side of the keelson which is most nearly horizontal.